Polkadex-Substrate/polkadex-docs/docs/doc2-introductionOrderbook.md

 ## Key Features and Functionalities

-* **Polkadex Orderbook allows traders to register multiple hot wallets** (like browser extension based wallets, mobile phones, iPads, trading bots, etc.) on chain to enable these wallets to place traders using his funds.
+* **Polkadex Orderbook allows traders to register multiple hot wallets** (like browser extension based wallets, mobile phones, iPads, trading bots, etc.) on chain to enable these wallets to place trades using their funds.
 The main point to note is  these hot wallets CANNOT withdraw or transfer funds to another account.
 They can only place, edit or cancel trades in orderbook.
-It provides a lot of convenience at the same time security for the trade while trading in Polkadex Orderbook.
+It provides a lot of convenience and at the same time security for the trades while trading in Polkadex Orderbook.

 * **Polkadex Orderbook allows traders to delegate their assets to a third party** (Assets management ) for executing algorithmic trading with trader's asset and making trader profits without trusting them with full control of trader's assets.